Fleur de Lis (pilot boat): Construction and service

 On June 28, 1869, the yacht Fleur de Lis went from New York for a cruise eastward.

 On May 21, 1872, Vice-Commodore Dickerson of the Brooklyn Yacht Club took the schooner-yacht Fleur de Lis to be fitted out by David Carll of City Island.
 She also got an entire suit of canvass by J. M. Sawyer.
 Alterations were completed on June 10, 1872.

 On August 28, 1872, Vice-Commodore Dickerson took a large party of ladies and gentlemen, on the Fleur de Lis, to see the a race between the Maude and the W. F. Davide.
 The race started off in the position alongside of the Fleur de Lis.

 Pilot Franklin B. Wellock purchased and sailed the Fleur de Lis, as a pilot boat for two years, then sold her to parties that converted her into a pleasure yacht out of Boston.

 On June 20, 1876, Arthur Cheney, of the Globe Theatre, arrived from New York on the yacht Fleur de Lis and went to East Boston.
 She was said to be "one of the finest models afloat."
 On September 6, 1876, Cheney and the yacht Fleur de Lis came into collision with the tug boat John Bacon, off Governors Island.
 The yacht was towed to East Boston for repairs.
 On May 20, 1878, Cheney's yacht Fleur de Lis went into commission after being stored for the winter.
 She was anchored off City Point.

 On June 30, 1878, Irish actor and playwright Dion Boucicault purchased the Fleur de Lis from Arthur Cheney for $7,500.
 She was 80 feet long and 94-tons.

 On Dec 24, 1882, the schooner Martha C., ran into Boston pilot boat Fleur de Lis, No. 7 in Gloucester, Massachusetts.
 The damages to the pilot boat were for $50, which was paid by the owners of the schooner.

 On June 27, 1887, Albert Everson bought Arthur Cheney's yacht Fleur de Lis from the Hichborn & Co. auction for $550.
 She was known as "one of the best pilot boats in the Boston harbor."

 On April 6, 1888, the yacht Fleur de Lis, of the Atlantic Yacht Club, took down a large party to witness a race between the Carrie E. Phillips, L. J. Merritt, Jr., and others.
 The Fleur de Lis was flying the pennant of the Atlantic Yacht Club.

 On September 13, 1891, Captain Alfred Sorensen owner and pilot of the Boston yacht Fleur de Lis, took a party of quests out fishing when she was run into by the steamer Cumberland.
 The passengers were safely taken off the yacht and she was repaired.
-Captain Alfred Sorensen was reported owning the yacht from 1891-1895.
+Captain Alfred Sorensen was reported owning the yacht from 1891 to 1895.